jefflovejapan/ntsc-mtl/Scratchpad.md

         - Can ignore the "zero" case for initial condition
 - Initial condition
 - Do I need to be worried that the values I'm pulling are underflowing to 0 when Rust still has precision?
 Should I be using Float32 textures for z (and maybe others?)
+- It looks like the issue may have had to do with filling z0 after all.
+Wrote a paint function to do what I want.